codepath/android_guides/Building-your-own-Android-library.md

 <img src="http://imgur.com/xDUBjYg.png"/>

-You will prompted next to provide a name and the module name.
+Next, you will be prompted to provide a name and the module name.
 The name will simply be used to [label](http://developer.android.com/guide/topics/manifest/manifest-intro.html#iconlabel) the application in the Android Manifest file, while the module name will correspond to the directory to be created:

 <img src="http://imgur.com/kNKP51f.png"/>